-This article was originally published June 5, 2014 and has since been updated.
+This article was originally published on June 5, 2014, and has since been updated.

 Tweet This: 55% of big data projects fail.
 Learn the key to big data success.

 In his Information Week article, Dough Henschen overviewed two examples of big data success from British Airways and Metlife as covered in a recent big data conference at Interop New York.

 British Airways struggled to gain an in-depth knowledge of its customers because the data was siloed across programs, but with the help of analytics software, was able to combine the data into a single program.